GoogleContainerTools/kpt-functions-sdk/docs/develop.md

 ### Working with CRDs

+The SDK uses the k8s server to generate the typescript classes.
 If your function uses a Custom Resource Definition, make sure you apply it to the cluster before generating the SDK.
-Typescript uses the k8s server to generate the types represented there, including your CRD.

 ```sh
 kubectl apply -f /path/to/my/crd.yaml